CastroForGeorgia/GA-5/content/_campaign/welcome-hub/about-the-campaign/README.md

 ---
-layout: page
+layout: welcome-hub-page
-title: "About the Campaign – Open-Source Politics Explained"
+title: "About the Campaign | Andres Castro Campaign"
-description: "Understand how Castro for Georgia applies open-source principles—transparency, participation, collaboration—to grassroots campaigning and policy making."
+description: "Learn about our open-source campaign approach, vision, governance model, and how transparent collaborative politics works in practice."
+permalink: /campaign/welcome-hub/about-the-campaign/
 ---

 # Welcome to Castro for Georgia's Open-Source Campaign 🌱